MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_message_encryption.md

 1. Select **Send** to send the message.
 Leave the Outlook window open.

 1. Sign into your personal email account in a new window and open the message from Lynne Robbins.
-If you sent this email to a Microsoft account (like @outlook.com) the encryption might be processed automatically and you'll see the message automatically.
+If you sent this email to a Microsoft account (like @outlook.com) the encryption might be processed automatically, and you'll see the message automatically.
 If you sent the email to another email service like (@gmail.com), you might have to perform the next steps to process the encryption and read the message.

     >**Note:** You might need to check your junk or spam folder for the message from Lynne Robbins.